michaelmosmann/silk/userguide/index.md

 ## Tour
 <a href="/userguide/install.html" class="book list c-docs"><span class="icon-save"></span><em>1.</em> Installation</a>
-How to get and use the Silk framework.
+How to get and use the Silk DI container.

 <hr/>
 <a href="/userguide/intro.html" class="book list c-docs"><span class="icon-lightbulb"></span><em>2.</em> Intro-duction</a>
-A (not any longer that) briefly introduction into all concepts of the Silk framework.
+A (not any longer that) briefly introduction into all concepts of the Silk DI container.
 This outlines all parts in short that subsequently get a seperate page each.

 <hr/>